facebookresearch/distributed-faiss/README.md

 server.start_blocking(port, load_index=True)
 ```

 The rank of the server node is needed for reading/writing its own part of the index from/to files.
 Index are dumped to files for persistent storage.
-The filesytem path convetion is that there is a shared folder for the entire logical index with each server node working on its own sub-folder inside it.
+The filesytem path convention is that there is a shared folder for the entire logical index with each server node working on its own sub-folder inside it.
 index_storage_dir is the default parameter to store indexes.
 Can be overrided for each logic index by specifing this attribute in the index configuration object (see client code examples below)
 When you start a server node on a specific machine and port, you need to write the host, port line to a specific file which can later be used to start a client.

 ## Client API
 Each client process is supposed to work with all the server nodes and does all the data balancing among them.
-Client processes can be run independently of each other and work with the same set of server nodes simulateously.
+Client processes can be run independently of each other and work with the same set of server nodes simultaneously.

 ```python
 index_client = IndexClient(discovery_config)